marcadamcarter/power-platform-governance/guidance/security-roles.md

-Certainly!
-Here's the content reformatted in Markdown for a README file:

----

 # Security Roles and Dependencies in a Premium Environment

 Understanding **Security Roles**—including **Create**, **Read**, **Write**, **Delete**, **Append**, and **Append To**—and their dependencies is crucial for maintaining a secure and efficient system.
 This document provides a detailed explanation of these roles and how they interact in a premium environment.

----

 ## Table of Contents